sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-07-we-must-part-from-our-riches-at-death-so-we-might-as-well-use-them-for-our-spiritual-profit-in-this-life.md

 ---
 published: true
+title: >-
-title: We must part from our riches at death, so we might as well use them for our spiritual profit in this life
+  We must part from our riches at death, so we might as well use them for our spiritual profit in this life
 archiveSlug: sinnersguide00luis
 archivePage: '338'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 215
 ---

 > Life is short; every moment brings us nearer to death.
 Why, then, lay up so much provision for so short a journey?
 Why burden yourself with so many possessions which must necessarily impede your progress?